- Types of Careers

 What does the interview process look like?

 The interview process varies by position and department.
-The interview process may include preliminary phone screen, individual interviews with your perspective first or second level supervisor or perhaps a panel interview.
+The interview process may include preliminary phone screen, individual interviews with your prospective first or second level supervisor or perhaps a panel interview.
 Reference and background checks are completed before an offer of employment is made.